Nearly all sessions are now listed - find the schedule below!

 All Levels

 How do we bring dialogue into the places where structures and systems are created?
 Into spaces where decisions are made?
-Into the practice of busy people who already define their world through strong expertise - but not the kind that lends to dialogue?
-How can professional development strategies make use of dialogue principles to help dismantle institutionalized forms of injustice?
-In this session we will (1) demonstrate curricular designs we’ve developed to address these questions, (2) engage participants in brief experiments that demonstrate the underlying principles, and (3) foster exchange of ideas and strategies.
+Learn how professional development strategies can make use of dialogue principles to help dismantle institutionalized forms of injustice.
+Participants will learn curricular designs to address these questions, engage brief experiments that demonstrate the underlying principles, and exchange ideas and strategies.
 The goal of this work is to support those in positions of expertise, power, and influence to understand and embed dialogue in the heart of their work in order to create a just, equitable, and meaningfully diverse society.

 Elizabeth Cole - Director, National Center for Institutional Diversity; Professor, University of Michigan